dereuromark/cakephp-tinyauth/docs/README.md

 ## Troubleshooting
 First of all: Isolate the issue.
 Never mix **authentication** and **authorization** (read the top part again).

 If you want to use both, first attach authentication and make sure you can log in and you can log out.
-Also make sure the non-public action is not accessible without being logged in and it is afterwards.
+By default all actions are now protected unless you make them "public".
+So make sure the non-public actions are not accessible without being logged in and they are afterwards.
 You just verified: authentication is working now fine - it doesn't matter who logged in as long as someone did.

 Only if that is working, attach an Auth adapter (which now means authorization comes into play), in this case probably `Tiny`.
+By default it will now deny all logged in users any access to any protected action.
+Only by specifically whitelisting actions/controllers now in the ACL definition, a specific user can access a specific action again.
 Make sure that the session contains the correct data structure, also make sure the roles are configured or in the database and can be found as expected.
-By default it will now deny you any access to any protected action.
-Only by specifically whitelisting actions/controllers now in the ACL definition, a specific user can access a specific action again.
+The user with the right role should get access now to the corresponding action (make also sure cache is cleared).
+You then verified: authorization is working fine, as well - only with the correct role a user can now access protected actions.

 ## Contributing
 Feel free to fork and pull request.